Rohit09-05/Job-Portal/Readme.md

 Enter the backend directory:
 cd backend

-Install Backend Dependencies:
+5.Install Backend Dependencies:
 Run the following command to install the backend dependencies:

 npm install

-Go Back to the Root Directory:
+6.Go Back to the Root Directory:
 Go back to the root project directory:

 cd ..

-Navigate to the Frontend Directory:
+7.Navigate to the Frontend Directory:
 Enter the frontend directory:

 cd frontend

-#Install Frontend Dependencies:
+8.#Install Frontend Dependencies:
 Install the necessary frontend dependencies: npm install